The History of our Parish

 From that point on, miraculous events occurred in rapid sequence.
 A parishioner donated 130 trees, which surround the perimeter of the property and comprise the most beautiful part of the Serenity Garden.
 This donation also included fencing, an irrigation system, a well, and a utility pole.
 Many Orthodox business persons have come forward to donate their time and expertise in planning, development and related engineering projects, without which our Church would not work.
 In July 2009, we broke ground on the Church’s most daunting task to date: construction of its 14,000 sq. ft. hall, which includes our chapel.
 We received our certificate of occupancy from the authorities in 2010.
 While the Hall remains a work in progress, the chapel is a blessing to behold, and many outstanding events have been held within the hall itself providing schools with testing space and a safe, central location for our popular annual festivals.

-Our Blessed Community
+Our Blessed Community & Looking Forward!

 We look forward to growing spiritually, continuing to give, and living in the joyous and loving community spirit that has always been the hallmark of our blessed Church family.